ObjectDB Database Search

 Group by: list if no aggregate function is specified Hello!
 In a query like SELECT parent, children FROM Parent parent LEFT JOIN p.children children GROUP BY parent maybe it would be good if it will return a list of Object[2], where the second object is a list of children of a parent.
 Because creating a query to get a list of parents | |

-Defining a JPA Entity Class you might have noticed that the Point entity class has no primary key ( @ Id ) field.
-As an object database, ObjectDB supports implicit object IDs , so an explicitly defined primary key is not required | |
+Defining a JPA Entity Class with JPA, you might have noticed that the Point entity class has no primary key ( @ Id ) field.
+As an object database, ObjectDB supports implicit object IDs , so an explicit primary key is not required | |

-Shared (L2) Entity Cache = cache. contains (MyEntity.class, Long.valueOf( id )); Cached entity objects can be removed from the cache ...
-(MyEntity.class, Long.valueOf( id )); // Remove all the instances of a specific class from the cache | |
+JPA Shared (L2) Entity Cache. contains (MyEntity.class, Long.valueOf( id )); You can remove cached entities from the cache by using ... .class, Long.valueOf( id )); // Remove all the instances of a specific class from the cache: cache. evict | |

-Chapter 1 - Quick Tour: To run the sample program of this chapter in your IDE refer to one of the following tutorials: These tutorials provide step by step instructions on how to start using JPA in your IDE | |
+Chapter 1 - Quick Tour this chapter in your IDE , see one of the following tutorials: These tutorials provide step-by-step instructions on how to start using JPA in your IDE with the ObjectDB object database.
+Because ObjectDB | |

 jakarta.persistence.criteria.AbstractQuery.groupBy(List) groupBy ( List grouping ) Specify the expressions that are used to form groups over the query results.
 Replaces the previous specified grouping expressions, if any.
 If no grouping expressions are specified, any previously added grouping expressions are simply removed.
 Parameters: grouping | |